CatBoxy/cawments/README.md

 3. Client-Side Updates: Implemented real-time updates for new posts and comments triggered by scrolling
 4. Responsive Design: Used Tailwind CSS for a mobile-first, responsive layout
 5. Image Handling: Implemented image upload and storage using Supabase Storage

+## Development Process

+The following process was followed while developing the application:

+- **Project Setup**
+  - Initialize a Next.js project with TypeScript.
+  - Set up TailwindCSS and shadcd/ui for styling.
+  - Configure Supabase for the backend.
+  - Initialize a Git repository and set up continuous deployment with Vercel.
+- **User Authentication**
+  - Implement GitHub OAuth with Supabase for user authentication.
+  - Create sign-up and sign-out functionality.
+- **Post Creation**
+  - Create a form for authenticated users to post text or images.
+  - Handle image uploads using Supabase Storage.
+  - Save posts to the database.
+- **Post Viewing**
+  - Display posts to all users, authenticated or not.
+- **Commenting**
+  - Create a form for authenticated users to comment on posts with text or images.
+  - Save comments to the database.
+- **Comment Viewing**
+  - Display comments for each post to all users.
+- **Responsive Design**
+  - Ensure the site is responsive and works on different screen sizes.
+- **Testing**
+  - Write tests for various parts of the application.
+- **Documentation**
+  - Write a README.md file with all necessary instructions and explanations.

 ## Running the Application Locally